Mahi-Uddin/Node-CR-Proxy/README.md

 ## What's the status?

-This project has been abandoned
+This project is being worked on, any help is appreciated :blush: